You don’t have time to waste. So what can you do to more strategically grow your network?

 Writing Your Email

-I suggest you send an email over LinkedIn’s InMail or messaging.
-Many people don’t check LinkedIn very often.
-But sometimes, LinkedIn may be your only option.
+I suggest you send a regular email.
+Try not to use LinkedIn’s InMail or messaging because most people don’t check LinkedIn very often.
+However, I realize that in some cases LinkedIn may be your only option.

 As you craft your brief outreach message, keep in mind how important the subject line is.
 Keep it short and make it interesting.
 Especially if the person doesn’t know you.